 Initiating The Campaign

 It is time to go to war.
-Your troops are in their positions.
-Time to fight for your campaign.
+Your troops are in their positions—time to fight for your campaign.

 “You cannot be afraid to ask, and you need to find the right time to ask.
-The balance of those two things is crucial. – HAVE A GOAL AND EXPRESS IT – You need to get the word out.
+The balance between those two things is crucial. – HAVE A GOAL AND EXPRESS IT – You need to get the word out.
 Try hanging up posters advertising your campaign in coffee shops or on campuses.”

 Reach out to the communities, if your project is about battling wizards find every harry potter and lord of the rings fan online.
 Remember to keep in touch with anyone who backs you, if it’s by following them on twitter or sending out updates, they are part of your team now, they are helping your baby grow, and you cannot leave them in the dark.

-Twitter is a powerful tool but be creative when tweeting, “Help fund my film www.indiegogo.com” is a bit boring and it will not catch anyone’s attention.
-Crowdfunding is a known initiative now and just like how people do not respond to charity adverts, they will not respond to that type of tweet, “DUELING WIZARDS IN CRAZY COATS AND BEARS www.indiegogo.com” is much more exciting.
-Use a hashtag when you can and remember to leave some space, some people like to RT and add their input “DAVE CHECK THIS RT DUELING WIZARDS IN CRAZY COATS AND BEARS”
+Twitter is a powerful tool but be creative when tweeting, “Help fund my film www.indiegogo.com” is a bit boring, and it will not catch anyone’s attention.
+Crowdfunding is a known initiative now, and just like how people do not respond to charity adverts, they will not respond to that type of tweet, “DUELING WIZARDS IN CRAZY COATS AND BEARS www.indiegogo.com” is much more exciting.
+Use a hashtag when you can and remember to leave some space, some people like to RT and add their input “DAVE CHECK THIS RT DUELING WIZARDS IN CRAZY COATS AND BEARS”.

-Of course luck can come into it.
-In my group of friends, I happen to have a professional actor with a large fan base and a creative genius and friend to the show Andrew Schar was the one who introduced Rich to the campaign.
+Of course, luck can come into it.
+In my group of friends, I happen to have a professional actor with a large fan base, and a creative genius and friend to the show Andrew Schar was the one who introduced Rich to the campaign.